8 Best Homeowners Insurance Companies in Maryland of 2025

 Equipment Breakdown

-If your expensive appliances, like your washing machine and stove, get damaged due to electrical or mechanical failure, the insurer will provide you up to $100,000 of coverage for repairing or replacing them.
+If your expensive appliances, like your washing machine and stove, get damaged due to electrical or mechanical failure, the insurer will provide you with up to $100,000 of coverage for repairing or replacing them.

 If your appliances are expensive, this coverage is right for you.